afrazn/Projects/README.txt

-This contains various projects displaying competency in coding.
+This repository contains projects displaying competency in various technical areas